amiranagram/localizator/README.md

         /**
          * Patterns by which files should be queried.
-         * The values can be a regular expresion, glob, or just a string.
+         * The values can be a regular expression, glob, or just a string.
          */
         'patterns'  => ['*.php'],